Blanich and sister Tamara rehearse in their mother’s dance studio. Contributed photo/Colburn Hvidston III for The Forum

 “I spent the bulk of my career in New York City government and nonprofit work.
 After a decade in government agencies, I led a Rockefeller Foundation-funded program that awarded fellowships to media artists in the U.S. and Latin America.

-After a brief stint as director of operations at the New York Stem Cell Foundation, where she learned that “stem cell scientists have a very artistic bent” Blanich took a position as Chief of Operations for LexArts in Lexington, KY.
+After a brief stint as Executive Director at the New York Stem Cell Foundation, where she learned that “stem cell scientists have a very artistic bent” Blanich took a position as Chief of Operations for LexArts in Lexington, KY.

 Coming home